Dragons by themselves are generally considered to be pretty cool. What can be equally if not more cool?

 A subtrope of The Beastmaster and Fluffy Tamer, if dragons have a reputation for being dangerous in general or in the wrong hands.
 Dragon Tamers are most often also Dragon Riders, since the dragons will often allow their partner to ride on their back, but this isn't strictly necessary to count as an example, particularly when the dragons are trainable or otherwise willing to work with humans, but are too small for the average person to ride.
 Compare and contrast The Dragonslayer, whose main job is to slay dragons instead of raise or train them, though there's nothing stopping someone from being both.

 - Iris in Pokémon the Series: Black & White strives to become a master Dragon-type trainer.
 Her Signature Mon is the child-like Axew, and most of her troubles with her Pokémon stems from trying to train the rebellious Excadrill, who isn't even a Dragon-type.
 She later catches a Dragonite, who proves to be her strongest Pokémon and the hardest test of her resolve.
+By the time of Pokémon Journeys, Iris has managed to become Champion of the Unova region and has the ability to empathically connect with Dragon-types such as Ash's Dragonite, but still considers herself far from being a true Dragon-type master.

 - X-Men: Kitty Pryde has a cat-sized pet alien dragon named Lockheed that is smart enough to understand human speech and is a surprisingly formidable combatant for his size.
 When we see things from Lockheed's perspective, we discover that he's actually extremely intelligent and considers Kitty to be his pet.